 Writing a CV for Knight Frank’s internships and graduate jobs

-Your CV is, in effect, your only chance to convince Knight Frank’s recruiters that they should interview you.
+Your CV is, in effect, your only chance to convince Knight Frank’s recruiters that they should interview you, as you are not required to upload a covering letter or answer application questions.
 You should not send off your standard CV – you need to make sure that it is especially appealing to Knight Frank.

 However, property-related work experience is still an advantage – if you can pinpoint what you’ve learned from it.
 And is there a type of industry work experience that is preferred?
 ‘We are particularly impressed if you got industry work experience on your own initiative,’ says Lauren.